How to Create a Perfect ESL Lesson Plan in 6 Easy Steps (Plus 3 Ready-to-use Lesson Plans!)

-- For each grammar point, include 5-7 questions.
+- For each grammar point, include five to seven questions.

 - Include pictures on the worksheet.
 No one likes to look at straight, boring text.

 Hang onto your ESL materials for future classes.
-Do it.
-Especially if you stay at the same school for more than one year, you will be able to reuse your materials.
+Especially if you stay at the same school for more than one year, you’ll be able to reuse your materials.
 Buy a good binder and stick nice copies of your materials in it.
-It pays to keep your hard work on your computer as well as a USB disk.
+It pays to keep your hard work on your computer as well as a USB drive.

-You will need visual aids which add depth and interest to your class.
+You’ll need visual aids that add depth and interest to your class.
 It could be a PowerPoint presentation, a restaurant menu from home or things from your kitchen.
 Whatever you choose, make sure it enhances your lesson.

 - Decide: Is a PowerPoint presentation necessary for this lesson?
 In class, PowerPoint presentations are good time savers.
-They can show answers to questions, saving you the trouble of using the blackboard.
-You can also use them to show interesting pictures.
+They can show interesting pictures and answers to questions, saving you the trouble of using the blackboard.
 Try to minimize using them, however.
-They take a lot of time to create, and it is possible that your projector will not work that day.
-What would you do then?
+They take a lot of time to create, and bring the possibility of tech failures.

 - Weigh the pros and cons of using videos in ESL classes.
-With today’s technological world, videos are a must.
-They quickly gain the attention of the class and are a sure hit.
-On the flip side, you must be very careful in selecting your videos.
-Even Disney movies have language that is sometimes too difficult for low-level students.
+Videos quickly gain the attention of the class and are a sure hit.
+But be careful in selecting your videos.
+Even Disney movies have language that’s sometimes too difficult for low-level students.
 Background music, multiple people talking and jokes that don’t transcend cultures are all traps to avoid.
-You must always have a back-up plan for class in case technology fails and suddenly there is no movie.

 - Find creative ways to add visual aids to your ESL class.
 Newspapers are an interesting prop.
 Even if the articles are too difficult, students can find the date, place of publication, price and the weather forecast.
 Jazz up a food vocabulary class by bringing a banana and an apple.
 For more advanced students, bring a colander, grater, bottle opener and other cooking items.
 Pass around currency from other countries.

 Look at your lesson’s target language and see if anything already in your home applies.
 Try not to buy too much.
-It is not necessary to spend a lot of money on this.
+It’s not necessary to spend a lot of money on this.